 - Being overly emotional or not showing any emotion whatsoever

 - Bizarre behaviors

 - Neglect of personal hygiene

 How is Psychosis Treated?

 For those who are actively psychotic an inpatient treatment center is usually one of the most effective options because it can provide around-the-clock supervision while also meeting any medication needs.
-Through an inpatient program, highly qualified physicians and mental health care professionals will be able to assess an individual’s specific needs, determine the cause of the psychosis, and develop a treatment plan that will help with the recovery process.
+Through inpatient treatment at Ohio Hospital for Psychiatry, a leading hospital for psychosis in Columbus, highly qualified physicians and mental health care professionals will be able to assess an individual’s specific needs, determine the cause of the psychosis, and develop a treatment plan that will help with the recovery process.